-In the section of the mud motor specification, we have defined the terms Rotating near-bit stabilizers (RNBS) to bend & stabilizer.
+In the mud motor specification section, we have defined the terms Rotating near-bit stabilizers (RNBS) to bend & stabilizer.
 RNBS are available as a replaceable sleeve on the drive shaft bit box or as a short sub run below the motor.
-The subs can be used with both mud-lubricated and oil-seal bearing motors.
+The subs can be used with both mud-lubricated and oil-seal-bearing motors.

 All RNBS have spiral blades to reduce drag while rotating.
 RNBS helps to eliminate hole spiraling and reduce drag while sliding.
 This increases overall ROP.

-In the drilling mud motor bearing section, motor manufacturers offer several design.
-We here will consider the common design of oil-sealed bearing and their application to help you for better selection of the proper drilling mud motor specification.
+In the drilling mud motor bearing section, motor manufacturers offer several designs.
+We here will consider the common design of oil-sealed bearings and their application to help you better selection of the proper drilling mud motor specification.

-- Underbalanced drilling, especially with dry air, which provides poor lubrication for mud-lubed bearings
+- Underbalanced drilling, especially with dry air, provides poor lubrication for mud-lubed bearings

 - Run times less than 100 hr